A characterization of finite quotients of Abelian varieties: Semistable -sheaves and their correspondence with flat sheaves

-In general, consider first the case when $X=S$ is a surface.
-Let $f: \hat S \to S$ be the Galois, \'etale in codimension-$1$ cover given in Theorem~\ref{alg-pi}, with Galois group $G$, over which locally-free flat sheaves on $\hat S_{\reg}$ extend (Proposition~\ref{proj-flat}).
-Denote the reflexive $G$-sheaf $f^{[*]}\sE$ by $\hat \sE$.
-It is semistable (and hence, by its $G$-equivariance, $G$-semistable) with respect to $\hat \hbar:=f^*\hbar$ by the uniqueness of the maximal destabilizing subsheaf of $\hat \sE$, so that this subsheaf is a $G$-subsheaf, and the semistability of $\sE$.
+We first consider the case when $X=S$ is a surface.
+Let $f:T \to S$ be the Galois, \'etale in codimension-$1$ cover given in Theorem~\cite[Thm.~1.4]{GKP14a}, with Galois group $G$, over which locally-free flat sheaves on $\widehat T_{\reg}$ extend (\cite[Thm.~1.14]{GKP14a}).
+Denote the reflexive $G$-sheaf $f^{[*]}\sE$ by $\widehat \sE$, and notice that $\widehat \sE$ is semistable, cf.~\cite[Lem.~3.2.2]{HL10}.
 Let